Barry Callaghan

 Barry Morley Joseph Callaghan (born July 5, 1937) is a Canadian author, poet and anthologist.
-He is currently the editor-in-chief of Exile Quarterly.
+He is currently the editor-in-chief of Exile Quarterly and the founder of the book publisher Exile Editions.
 Born in Toronto, Ontario, he is the son of late Canadian novelist and short story writer, Morley Callaghan.
 He is a graduate of the University of Toronto.

 He won the 2019 ReLit Award for short fiction for his collection All the Lonely People.

 In 2006 Priscita Uppal edited Barry Callaghan: Essays on His Works a volume in the Guernica Editions 'Essential Writers Series' under general editor Joseph Pivato.